Task Force on Process Mining

+About

+In 2012, the IEEE World Congress on Computational Intelligence/ IEEE Congress on Evolutionary Computation held a session on Process Mining.
+Process mining is a type of research that is a mix of computational intelligence and data mining, as well as process modeling and analysis.

 Activities and organization

 The Task Force on Process Mining has a Steering Committee and an Advisory Board.
-The Steering Committee, chaired by Wil van der Aalst since its inception in 2009, defined 15 action lines.
+The Steering Committee, was chaired by Wil van der Aalst in its inception in 2009, defined 15 action lines.
 These include the organization of the annual International Process Mining Conference (ICPM) series, standardization efforts leading to the IEEE XES standard for storing and exchanging event data, and the Process Mining Manifesto which was translated into 16 languages.
 The Task Force on Process Mining also publishes a newsletter, provides data sets, organizes workshops and competitions, and connects researchers and practitioners.

 In 2016, the IEEE Standards Association published the IEEE Standard for Extensible Event Stream (XES), which is a widely accepted file format by the process mining community.

-Supporting organizations

-The Task Force on Process Mining is supported by most of the process mining vendors (e.g., Celonis, Fluxicon, UiPath, QPR, ABBYY, LANA, Logpicker, Minit, Myinvenio, PAFnow, Signavio and Software AG), consultancy firms (KPMG, Deloitte, etc.), universities (e.g., RWTH, TU/e, QUT, UniBZ, and DTU), research institutes (e.g., Fraunhofer FIT), and organizations using process mining at a large scale (e.g., ABB, Bosch, and Siemens).
-In total, over 80 organizations support the task force and there are around 750 individual members.
+As of 2023, Boudewijn van Dongen serves as chair of the Steering Committee.
+Wil van der Aalst and Moe Wynn both serve as vice-chair of the Steering Committee.